ZW Drive

 Shenzhen Zhaowei, commonly known as ZW Drive, is a Shenzhen-based manufacturer of power transmission systems and gearboxes, including micro planetary gearboxes, precision reduction gear boxes, plastic and metal powder-based injection parts and its assemblies.
-The company also operates five fully-owned subsidiaries.
+The company also operates five fully owned subsidiaries.

 Company history

 The company was incorporated in 2001.
-It is active in power transmission, turbine, and engine industry.
+It is active in micro drive systems, gearboxes, gear motor, encoders, and controls.
 It reported a net profit of 244.7 million yuan in 2020.
 Zhaowei is listed on the Shenzhen Stock Exchange, completed its successful initial public offering (IPO) in December 2020.